vlad-timofeev/small-giphy-browser/README.md

 The priorities were set to:

-* Completely implement the basic browsing functionality, such as search and infinite scrolling
+* Completely implement the basic browsing functionality such as search and infinite scrolling
 * Minimize usage of external libraries
-* Deliver well-written and maintainable code
+* Deliver well-written, concise, and maintainable code
 * UX (performance, consistent loading, caching results between searches)

 Things that were not covered:

 * Test coverage
-* Proper error handling of Giphy API interation, such as response JSON validation, and error notifications
+* Handling exceptional situations while interacting with Giphy API e.g. response JSON validation, and error notifications
 * Attractive design